RosboneMako/MakoDistortion/README.md

 GUI ELEMENTS
 ------------------------------------------------------------------
-JUCE can be used to create any type of grpahical presentation of data and controls.
+JUCE can be used to create any type of graphical presentation of data and controls.
 This application only uses a few basic controls provided by JUCE.
 There are some simple bitmaps used to represent the signal path as it changes.